Devonshire House: Usage

 Alterations were made to Devonshire House by the architect James Wyatt, over the long period 1776–90, and later by Decimus Burton, who in 1843 constructed a new portico, entrance hall and grand staircase for the 6th Duke.
 At that time the external double staircase was swept away, allowing for formal entrance to be made into the ground floor through the new portico.
 Hitherto the ground floor had contained only secondary rooms and in 18th century fashion had been the domain of servants.

 The new staircase conveyed guests directly to the piano nobile, from a low entrance hall, in a newly created recess formed by creating a convex bow at the centre of the rear garden facade.
 Known as the "Crystal Staircase", it had a glass handrail and newel posts.
 Burton amalgamated several of the principal rooms; he created a vast heavily gilded ballroom from two former drawing rooms and often created double height rooms at the expense of the bedrooms above, causing the house to become even more of a place for display and entertaining rather than for living.

-Devonshire House was the setting for the brilliant social and political life of the circle around William Cavendish, 5th Duke of Devonshire and his duchess, Lady Georgiana Spencer, Whig supporters of Charles James Fox.
-The grand house was also the site for the much celebrated Queen Victoria's Diamond Jubilee with a lavish fancy dress ball, known as the Devonshire House Ball of 1897.
+Devonshire House was the setting for the social and political life of the circle around William Cavendish, 5th Duke of Devonshire and his duchess, Lady Georgiana Spencer, Whig supporters of Charles James Fox.
+The house was also the site for Queen Victoria's Diamond Jubilee with a fancy dress ball, known as the Devonshire House Ball of 1897.
 The guests, including Albert Edward, Prince of Wales and the Princess of Wales, were dressed as historical portraits come to life.
 The many portrait photographs taken at the ball have illustrated countless books on the social history of the late Victorian era.